Maurice Verbaet Center

 It is possible to book a group tour for this exhibition

-There is a special guided tour available for secondary school students
+There is a also a guided tour available for secondary school pupils and students in higher education.